Coherent sheaves on the stack of Langlands parameters: Coherent sheaves on the stack of Langlands parameters

 Let $w=(12\cdots n)\in W=S_n$ be the cyclic permutation.
 Let $\omega_i: \hat{T}\to \bG_m$ be the $i$th fundamental weight $\hat{T}$.
 Then

-One can show that when $D$ is a quaternion algebra over $F$ and $k=\bZ_\ell$ with $\ell>2$ and $\ell\mid q-1$, the completion of $\frakA_{G,I}$ at the point of $\Loc_{{}^cG,F,\iota}^\ta$ given by the trivial representation coincides with a module over the local deformation ring studied by Manning \cite{Man}.
-We refer to \cite{EZ} for more discussions. \end{ex}
+One can show that when $D$ is a quaternion algebra over $F$ and $\La=\bZ_\ell$ with $\ell>2$ and $\ell\mid q-1$, the completion of $\frakA_{G,I}$ at the point of $\Loc_{{}^cG,F,\iota}^\ta$ given by the trivial representation coincides with a module over the local deformation ring studied by Manning \cite{Man}.
+We refer to \cite{EZ} for more discussions. \end{example}

-\begin{rmk} Part \eqref{Conj: coh sheaf-1} and \eqref{Conj: coh sheaf-2} of the conjecture would imply that $\frakA_{G,K}$ is a maximal Cohen-Macaulay sheaf.
+\begin{remark} Part \eqref{Conj: coh sheaf-1} and \eqref{Conj: coh sheaf-2} of the conjecture would imply that $\frakA_{G,K}$ is a maximal Cohen-Macaulay sheaf.
 If $\beta=0$ (so $G$ is quasi-split), we further conjecture that it is self-dual with respect to the usual (a.k.a. non-modified) Grothendieck-Serre duality.
-See Corollary \ref{C: CM sheaf} for the case of coherent Springer sheaves. \end{rmk}
+See Corollary \ref{C: CM sheaf} for the case of coherent Springer sheaves. \end{remark}